 As part of the District planning process, the Board shall review District academic performance on the state assessments for various groups of students in compliance with legal requirements.
 Upon agreement of the council, or the Principal if there is not a council, and the Superintendent, the Board shall establish an annual target for each school for reducing identified gaps in achievement.2

+If the Board determines that a school has not met its target to reduce the identified group in student achievement for a group of students, the Board shall require the council, or the Principal if no council exists, to submit its revisions to the school improvement plan describing the use of the professional development funds and funds allocated for continuing education to reduce the school’s achievement gap for review and approval by the Superintendent.
+The plan shall address how the school will meet the academic needs of the students in the various gap groups.

 Public Review

 The plan shall have public review prior to presentation to the Board for final adoption.
 Opportunity for public and school staff review shall be provided for a period of at least two (2) weeks and shall be advertised in the newspaper of the largest circulation in the District, or as an alternative, post the plan on the District web site and provide for electronic review and feedback.